-Graduate students are required to maintain a minimum graduate GPA of 3.00 (or the department minimum, whichever is lower).
-Failure to maintain a 3.00 GPA may result in the student being placed on probation (limited status).
-Students on limited status are not eligible to receive graduate degrees.
+Graduate students are required to maintain a minimum graduate GPA of 3.00.
+Failure to maintain a 3.00 GPA may result in the student being placed on probation.
+Students on probation are not eligible to receive graduate degrees.
 Graduate students and advisers should consult the Graduate College Probation Policy for more information.